American Bobtail Cat: Characteristics, Personality, and Breed Information

 All colors and patterns are acceptable, but American Bobtail cats that exhibit coat colors and patterns that enhance the impression of wildness are preferred.

-How much does an American Bobtail kitten cost?
+How much does a American Bobtail cat cost?

 How big do American Bobtail cats get?